Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 Dinner music requires sensitivity.
 It can warm the room, but volume, tempo and song choice should support conversations and service.

 Transitions, entrances, handovers and award moments can be marked musically.
-Coordination with moderation and technical setup is essential.
+Coordination with the MC and the technical team is essential.

-When the dance floor opens, the energy can rise.
-A live band can build visible atmosphere and react to the audience.
+When the dance floor opens, the energy rises.
+A live band builds visible atmosphere and reacts to the audience.

-Additional music can be planned for very late hours.
-The important thing is that the live dramaturgy before that remains high-end and coherent.
+Recorded music can be planned for the very late hours.
+What matters is that the live musical arc before it stays coherent.

 Which lineup fits a corporate event?